Felipe López (baseball)

 Felipe López (born May 12, 1980) is a Puerto Rican former professional baseball infielder.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays, Cincinnati Reds, Washington Nationals, St. Louis Cardinals, Arizona Diamondbacks, Milwaukee Brewers, Boston Red Sox, and Tampa Bay Rays.
+He also played in the Chinese Professional Baseball League (CPBL) for the Chinatrust Brothers.

-High school career
+Early life

 In 1998, López graduated from Lake Brantley High School in Altamonte Springs, Florida where he set school records by hitting .521 with 15 doubles, five triples, seven home runs, 28 runs batted in and 34 stolen bases in his senior year.
 He was also voted Florida's Player of the Year, was a USA Today All-USA selection, and was rated by Baseball America as the best defensive high school shortstop in the country.

 Professional career

 Toronto Blue Jays (2001–02)

 López was a 1st round pick of the Toronto Blue Jays (8th pick overall) in the 1998 Major League Baseball draft.
 He made his Major League debut on August 3, 2001, and played second base and shortstop part-time.

 Cincinnati Reds (2003–06)

-On December 1, 2002, the Blue Jays traded the switch-hitting Lopez as part of a four-team trade with the Cincinnati Reds, Oakland A's, and the Arizona Diamondbacks.
+On December 1, 2002, the Blue Jays traded the switch-hitting Lopez as part of a four-team trade with the Cincinnati Reds, Oakland Athletics, and the Arizona Diamondbacks.
 The Toronto Blue Jays sent him to the Cincinnati Reds, who sent pitcher Elmer Dessens to the Arizona Diamondbacks.
 The Diamondbacks sent first baseman Erubiel Durazo to the Oakland Athletics, who, in turn, sent minor league pitcher Jason Arnold to the Blue Jays.

 After backing up Barry Larkin during the 2003 and 2004 seasons, López earned the starting job in 2005.
 López's first season as the Reds' regular shortstop was his breakthrough.
 He hit 23 home runs and stole 15 bases while compiling a .291 batting average with a .352 on-base percentage.
 He was selected to the 2005 National League All-Star team.